sagemath/trac_to_gh/Issue 2387.md

 # Issue 2387: Create a _sage_init_ function for all objects

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2387

 Original creator: jason